-These snippets of quick tips come from a household booklet published in 1947 and features advice given for handling plants, cut flowers and a couple gardening related tips. *Updated: I moved two more pages here for one lengthy sheet of vintage tips.
+These snippets of advice come from a household booklet published in 1947 and features suggestions given for handling plants, cut flowers and other related topics. *Updated: I moved two more pages here for one lengthy sheet of vintage notes.
 What does “Tenderfeet” mean?
-You’ll find the answer in the second set below .
+You’ll find the answer in the second set below ;).

 - Since houseplants grow toward the light, be sure to turn those you keep near the window around every few days to prevent lopsided growth.